Off-Campus Library Access

 - Check out our basic troubleshooting guide.

-- If off-campus access is not working, you may also access online journals and databases from your local public library via the Electronic Library for Minnesota (ELM).
+- If off-campus access is not working, you may also access online journals and databases from your local public library via the Electronic Library for Minnesota (ELM) (if you live in Minnesota) or your state's public library.

 - Some e-books have a slightly different set-up.
 Find out how to use ebooks.

-The Interlibrary Loan Department provides the following service to UST students and faculty living outside the seven-county metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties):
+We provide the following service to St. Thomas students and faculty living outside the seven-county metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties):

-- We will mail books to you via Priority Mail from the UST Libraries' collections or from other libraries (obtained via interlibrary loan on your behalf).
+- We will mail books to you via Priority Mail from the St. Thomas Libraries' collections or from other libraries (obtained via interlibrary loan on your behalf).

 - Whenever possible, journal articles will be sent to you electronically as PDF downloads via your ILLiad account.
 When electronic delivery is not possible, the articles will be mailed.